FrancaBa/SeaQC-X-Denmark/README.md

 There is config.json containing the used IOC flags and the bitmask used for each QC test.
 Users can adapt the wanted flags in the config.json and then in the corresponing source code assign certain bitmasks to a flag.
 For now, all the spike test outcomes are merged into one spike bitmask.
 The code could be adapted to have a bitmask per spike detection method.

 ## Applied Quality Tests
 The QC algorithm consists of a raw measurement mode and detided series mode.
 Based on the users input via the config.json, the QC steps are carried out for each time series (raw & detided) once.
-The removal of the tidal signal is carried out via Mad's tidal signal as additional input parameter.
-In the first version, detiding with the python package 'UTide' was tested, but it diesn't work as accurate and has been therefore discarded.
-If wanted the relevant lines, can be commented in again.
+The removal of the tidal signal is carried out via tidal time series as additional input parameter.
+In the first version, detiding with the python package 'UTide' was tested, but it didn't work as accurate as using tidal signals directly and has been therefore discarded.
 All thresholds for the statistical tests are defined and can be adapted in the config.json.
 The advantage of the ML-method is that it doesn't need any thresholds.
 Only one threshold is needed to convert the probability outcome of the ML-model to a true/false.
 This parameter is also set in the config.json.

 The following steps are part of the quality control:
 1. Format & date control